Beginner rock guitar lessons for n00bs and rusty rockers

-When starting on a beginner guitar lesson or course, you might get some new terms thrown your way that are a little confusing or just downright don’t make sense.
+When you start on a beginner guitar lesson or course, you might get some new terms thrown your way that are a little confusing or just downright don’t make sense.
 You can use this page as a one-stop-shop to get you clued into the jargon.

 As you start getting comfortable with your guitar, you'll start hearing different words used over and over again.
 Call this the "rock guitar language".
 Don't worry, after a little bit of time, these will come naturally to you.
 This beginner guitar lesson will help you along.